 Seeds are an essential element of sexual reproduction in plants.
 It is formed as the end product of sexual reproduction in plants and is exclusive only to angiosperms and gymnosperms.

 Gymnosperms have no fruits or flowers; hence, their seeds are exposed or “naked”.
 On the contrary, angiosperms, have matured ovules that develop within the fruits after fertilisation.
-It consists of an embryo which is enclosed in a protective outer covering called seed coat.
+It consists of an embryo which is enclosed in a protective outer covering called the seed coat.
 Some seeds have been documented having a triploid endosperm.
 An embryo is composed of three parts- a radicle, an embryo axis, and cotyledons.
 Depending on the number cotyledons, seeds have been classified into two – monocotyledonous and dicotyledonous seeds.
 Continue reading to explore more about dicotyledonous and monocotyledonous seeds.

 Structure of a Dicotyledonous Seed